Skip to content

 his is false.
 Service fees for e.g. cleaning the stairs, or for gas, water and electricity expenses need to be estimated realistically at all times and are calculated annually on the basis of the actual costs.
 As a landlord, you are required to provide the tenant insight into these costs.
 It is not permitted to make any profit on these expenses.

-*Get in touch with JLG Real Estate
+*Get in touch about letting

 Fill in your details below and we will contact you as soon as possible to discuss the possibilities.